bhongyash111-coder/Yash-binance-bot/README.md

 ## License

-This project is created for educational purposes as part of an assignment.
+This project is created for educational purposes.